 Diseases spread by animals

-Some animals can spread disease through close contact or through bites.
+Some animals can spread disease through close contact, scratches or bites.
 These diseases include:

-- being vaccinated for rabies before you go, if recommended
+- Get vaccinated for rabies and influenza before you go, if recommended.

-- washing your hands well after contact with animals
+- Wash your hands well after contact with animals.

-- not eating raw or undercooked meat or animal products
+- Don't eat raw or undercooked meat or animal products.

-If you have a pre-existing illness, you may need to avoid all contact with particular animals.
+If you have a pre-existing illness, you may need to avoid all contact with some animals.
 Seek medical advice.

 If you're bitten, scratched or licked on an open wound by an animal: